 Other Important Information

-· More than 85% of full-time faculty members have earned doctorates or terminal degrees.
+More than 84% of full-time faculty have earned doctorates or terminal degrees.